 Dissolution is by far the most common option and can be applied for by either party, which a judge will usually grant without the necessity of the intervention of the court unless the other party disputes the dissolution.

-Those seeking a dissolution should first fill out a dissolution petition, known as Form D8.
-Once completed, those filing the form should first make three copies, keeping one for their own records and sending the other two to court.
-This form should be accompanied by the original civil partnership certificate and the fee for filing the petition.
+Those seeking a dissolution should first fill out a dissolution application, known as Form D8.
+The application can be completed online and by downloading and completing a paper form.
+This form should be accompanied by the original civil partnership certificate and the fee for filing the application.
 If applying for exemption from the fee, the appropriate form (Form EX160) should also be included.

-If they dispute the dissolution, again they must indicate their opposition on the form D10 and will have 21 days after the fact to file the appropriate form (Form DB8), citing the reasons why they are defending the original civil partnership.
+If they dispute the dissolution on any of the above limited grounds, again they must indicate their opposition on the form D10 and will have 21 days after the acknowledgement of service form to file the appropriate form (Form DB8), citing the reasons why they are defending the original civil partnership.
 This will then take the matter before a hearing, where a judge will decide whether to grant a conditional order or not.

 What is a conditional order?

 A conditional order is a document that states that the court does not see any reason why the couple’s civil partnership cannot be dissolved.
 This can be applied for after the 20-week period has expired.

 What is a final order?